 - the Swedish embassies and consulates abroad, which receive applications for visas, work and residence permits

-- the municipalities, which receive asylum-seekers with residence permits and which are responsible for the reception of both asylum-seeking unaccompanied minors and minors with residence permits
+- the municipalities, who receive asylum-seekers that have been granted residence permits, and who are responsible for receiving unaccompanied minors who seek asylym and children who have been granted residence permits

 - the county councils, in matters concerning healthcare for asylum seekers

 - volunteer organisations and aid agencies, which can provide support for asylum-seekers, among other things

 - the Ombudsman for Children, the county administrative boards, the National Board of Health and Welfare, and the Swedish Association of Local Authorities and Regions (SKL), which all cooperate in the reception of unaccompanied minors.